yuyanwang03/ComputerGraphics/README.md

 ### **Key number 3 (SDLK_3)**

 The program will allow the user draw circles on the windows; this can be done with 2 left-mouse-click on any part that belongs to the windows and that does not belong to the toolbar (if there is a toolbar).
+The former will refer to the circle center and the latter will be the radius of the circle.

 Within this section, that is, every time the user types on keyboard number 3 and does not type on any other number from 1 and 5, the user can choose to draw a filled/unfilled circle.
 The program is set to be drawing unfilled circles; but the user can modify this by typing 'f' key if he/she wants the circle to be drawn filled or 'u' key if unfilled.